rurban/perl-hash-stats/README.md

 dependent on the hash table size (8-15 bits).
 So striking out city for such security claims does not hold.
 The code is just not out yet, and the costs for some slower (cryptographically secure) hash functions might be too high.
-But people already encoded SHA-2 into STMLIB code to attack bitcoin.
+But people already encoded SHA-2 into SMTLIB code to attack bitcoin.

 See [blogs.perl.org: statistics-for-perl-hash-tables](http://blogs.perl.org/users/rurban/2014/04/statistics-for-perl-hash-tables.html) for a more detailled description.